-Amy Bolick, statewide programs coordinator, joined FCAN in 2017.
+Amy Bolick, community engagement and programs manager, joined FCAN in 2017.
 Amy oversees FCAN’s College Ready Florida statewide initiatives, including Apply Yourself Florida, the Florida FAFSA Challenge, and Florida College Decision Day.
 Before joining FCAN, she worked directly with college students as a teacher and tutor in Freshman Composition and Professional Writing.
 Amy holds an MA in Rhetoric & Composition from the University of South Florida, a Graduate Certificate in Professional and Technical Communication from the University of South Florida, and a B.A. in English from Arcadia University in Glenside, Pennsylvania.
 In her free time, Amy enjoys traveling with her mother, aunt, and wife, all of whom share her goal of visiting all 50 states.

 John Ceballos, communications manager, joined FCAN in 2017.
 John manages FCAN’s communications strategies and social media pages, fields media requests, and produces content for the organization’s website, blog, and e-newsletter highlighting the work of FCAN’s partners.
 Prior to joining FCAN, John spent more than a decade working as a newspaper reporter for The Tampa Tribune and The Ledger in Lakeland.
 John holds a bachelor’s degree in journalism from the University of Florida.
 John also enjoys swing dancing and is proud papa to three corgis and one tortoise.